The internet's best source of info and parts for mobile home furnaces and air conditioners.

 Step 2: Take careful notes on how the heating element is wired.
 Taking pictures is also a good idea.
 Nothing is more frustrating than trying to reinstall your heating element and not remembering where the wires go.
 Once the wiring is documented, remove the heating element or elements from the unit.

-Step 3: Remove the coils from the old heating element by first removing the nuts at the face plate.
+Step 3: Remove the coils from the old heating element.
 Keep one old coil in tact so you can figure the length to stretch the new coil.
 Otherwise, it may be easiest to cut the coils with a wire cutters for ease of removal.
 Be careful when removing as you do not want to break any of the insulators.
+Some styles of replacement insulators are available here.
 Again, make notes or take pictures as the new coil must be installed in the exact same pattern as the old one was removed.

 Step 5: With all the parts removed from the heating element, now is the time to give it a good cleaning.
 Warm soapy water in a kitchen sink and a faucet sprayer is one way of cleaning it.
 Dry completely before continuing.

 Step 7: Carefully feed the coil through the ceramic insulators.
-It's easiest to start in the middle and feed each side.
+With some models, the wire will hook to an insulator.
+You may need to slightly spread or squeeze the coil to connect to the insulator.
+It’s easiest to start in the middle and feed each side.
 Be sure the replacement coil feeds through the insulators the same way the old one did.
 Minimize sags and variations between insulators.
+Keep back from the limit switch.

 Step 9: Install a new limit switch or switches.